Find Affordable College Courses

 Read More…

-Porter and Chester Institute of Hamden did quite well in this year’s ranking of the best schools for health professions students.
-It came in at #12 on the list.
+Porter and Chester Institute of Hamden landed the #12 spot in the 2023 rankings for the best health professions programs.
 Located in the suburb of Hamden, Porter and Chester Institute of Hamden is a private for-profit school with a small student population.

 While working on their degree, health professions majors at Porter and Chester Institute of Hamden accumulate an average of around $13,556 in student debt.